biobakery/baqlava/readme.md

 Installing BAQLaVa from above will deliver a functional version of BAQLaVa with access to small demo databases only.
 In order to run BAQLaVa, download and install the full databases.
 The instructions to do so are below, and will also be shown at the end of the install as a banner message upon setup completion.

-BAQLaVa requires two input databases: (`Total size ~1.6GB`)
+BAQLaVa requires two input databases: (`Total size ~1.9GB`)

-1) a bowtie2-formatted nucleotide sequence database and
+1) a bowtie2-formatted nucleotide sequence database (`~1.6GB`) and

-2) a DIAMOND-formatted protein sequence database.
+2) a DIAMOND-formatted protein sequence database (`~0.3GB`).

-These databases are large so you may want to specify a storage location for them outside of the default install path!
+These databases are large so you may want to specify a storage location for them outside of the default install path:

 Download and install the required BAQLaVa databases with: